Next Start

 • Puddles: If you ever notice the formation of puddles under your car, it’s likely you have a transmission fluid leak.

-• Color: Transmission fluid turning from a light, clear-colored fluid (typically red but in some vehicles it will be another color) to a darker brown or muddy green color can be a key indicator that it’s time to change your fluid.
+• Color: Transmission fluid turning from a light, clear-colored fluid (typically red but in some vehicles, it can be another color) to a darker brown or muddy green color can be a key indicator that it’s time to change your fluid.
+For reference, check out our transmission fluid color guide.

 • Roaring sounds: If you hear roaring when accelerating or going around corners, there may be an issue with your transmission.
 Additionally, a transmission that is low on fluid may make a whining or buzzing sound.